wazuh/wazuh-chef/cookbooks/wazuh_elastic/README.md

 # Wazuh Elasticsearch cookbook

 This cookbook installs and configure Elastic Stack.
-Please note that it's not obligatory to install the whole stack, recipes can work independently (some of them require *java.rb* and *repository.rb* recipes)
+Please note that it's not obligatory to install the whole stack, recipes can work independently.

 ### Attributes